Controllability of quasi-linear Hamiltonian NLS equations: Introduction

+We mention that Nash-Moser schemes in control problems for PDEs have been used by Beauchard, Coron, Alabau-Boussouira and Olive in \cite{Beauchard,Beauchard-2008,Beauchard-Coron,ACO}.
+A discussion about Nash-Moser as a method to overcome the problem of the loss of derivatives in the context of controllability for PDEs can be found in \cite{Coron}, Section 4.2.2.
+Beauchard and Laurent \cite{Beauchard-Laurent} were able to avoid the use of the Nash-Moser theorem in semilinear control problems thanks to a regularizing effect.

-Theorem \ref{thm:1} is proved by applying the Nash-Moser-H\oe{}rmander implicit function theorem of \cite{BH} as a black box.
+We prove Theorem \ref{thm:1} by applying the Nash-Moser-H\oe{}rmander implicit function theorem of \cite{BH} as a black box.
 To this end, one has to solve the associated linearized control problem (see equation \eqref{2706.1}), which is a $2\times2$ real system with variable coefficients at every order, and to prove tame estimates for the solution.
-Like in \cite{ABH,BFH}, we solve the linearized control problem in $L^2 (\T)$ by applying the Hilbert uniqueness method (HUM), then we recover the additional regularity of the solution by adapting a method of Dehman-Lebeau \cite{Dehman-Lebeau}, also used by Laurent \cite{Laurent} and in \cite{ABH, BFH}.
-To apply the HUM method, we prove observability of the linearized operator in \eqref{linearized operator} by a procedure of symmetrization and reduction to constant coefficients up to a bounded remainder (like in \cite{ABH,BFH}); then the result follows by applying Ingham inequality (with a further simple argument to deal with double eigenvalues, like in \cite{ABH}).
+Like in \cite{ABH,BFH}, we solve the linearized control problem in $L^2 (\T)$ by applying the Hilbert uniqueness method (HUM), see Lemma \eqref{controllabilita cal P2}.
+Then, in Lemma \eqref{regolarita H2 per cal P2}, we recover the additional regularity of the solution by adapting a method of Dehman-Lebeau \cite{Dehman-Lebeau}, also used by Laurent \cite{Laurent} and in \cite{ABH, BFH}.
+To apply the HUM method, we prove in Section \ref{sezione osservabilita} the observability of the linearized operator in \eqref{linearized operator} by a procedure of symmetrization and reduction to constant coefficients up to a bounded remainder (like in \cite{ABH,BFH}) developed in Section \ref{sezione riduzione linearizzato}; then the result follows by applying Ingham inequality (with a further simple argument to deal with double eigenvalues, like in \cite{ABH}).
 The procedure of symmetrization and reduction of the linearized operator is an adaptation of the one used by Feola and Procesi \cite{Feola-Procesi,Feola} in the context of KAM theory for quasi-linear NLS equations.
 We remark that a similar reduction procedure has been also developed in \cite{Ioo-Plo-Tol}, \cite{Baldi-Benj-Ono}, \cite{BBM-Airy}, \cite{BBM-auto}, \cite{BBM-mKdV}, \cite{AB}, \cite{ABH}, \cite{BertiMontalto}, \cite{Montalto} for water waves, quasi-linear KdV, Benjamin-Ono and Kirchhoff equations.